iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

 Iterative Studio stores the live metrics and plots data in its database.

-In the project table, the live metrics are displayed next to the Git commit corresponding to the experiment.
+In the project table, the live metrics are displayed nested under the parent Git commit.
 Updates to the live metrics are highlighted in orange.

 ![](https://static.iterative.ai/img/studio/live_metrics.gif)